DGalinec/betgame/README.md

 ## User interface

-- This project is was bootstrapped with [Next.JS](https://github.com/zeit/next.js/), a framework for server-rendered React applications.
+- This project is was bootstrapped with [Next.JS](https://github.com/zeit/next.js/), a framework for server-rendered [React.JS](https://reactjs.org/) applications.

 - JavaScript source code of the user interface with calls to the Ethreum blockchain is splitted in a number of functionnal  and class-based components.
 The main **BetgameIndex** component is stored in the [index.js](https://github.com/DGalinec/betgame/blob/master/pages/index.js) file.